Financial-Times/o-tooltip/README.md

 ```

 Attributes can be set declaratively, or passed in on instantiation in an options object.
 A full list of data attributes:
 - `data-o-tooltip-target`: Required.
-A CSS selector for the target of the tooltip (the thing it points to)
+An ID selector for the target of the tooltip (the thing it points to)
 - `data-o-tooltip-position`: Optional.
 The preferred position of the tooltip relative to the target.
 Can be one of `above`, `below`, `left`, `right`.
 If there isn't room to render the tooltip where the option passed in would render it, this value is flipped (above becomes below, left becomes right).
 Defaults to below.
 - `data-o-tooltip-show-on-construction`: Optional.
 Boolean value.
 Set to true if you want the tooltip to be rendered immediately after it is constructed.
 Defaults to false.
 - `data-o-tooltip-show-on-hover`: Optional.
 Boolean value.
 Set to true if you want to show and hide the tooltip based on the mouseover and mouseout events (respectively) of the target.
 Defaults to false.